-Netherland has witnessed a considerable growth in the e-commerce market.
-As per a report written by E-commerce Foundation, the Dutch E-commerce Association and the company for research GFK concerning the state of e-commerce in the country, Dutch shoppers have spent around 20 million Euros in the year 2016, which indicates a strong growth of around 23%.
+Netherland has witnessed considerable growth in the e-commerce market.
+As per a report was written by E-commerce Foundation, the Dutch E-commerce Association and the company for research GFK concerning the state of e-commerce in the country, Dutch shoppers have spent around 20 million Euros in the year 2016, which indicates a strong growth of around 23%.

 One of the main factors for this significant growth is the ‘consumer confidence’ in the method of online shopping as well as their willingness to buy.
 In the start of this year consumer confidence has already grown 14%.
-With an impressive internet penetration of more than 90%, the Netherlands remains an attractive e-commerce market and a lot of potential is left to be explored.
+With an impressive internet penetration of more than 90%, the Netherlands remains an attractive e-commerce market and a lot of potentials is left to be explored.

 There is a strong boom in the e-commerce industry in Singapore, as depicted by a study by online platform ‘Flipit’, revealing that at present 3 out of 5 Singaporeans are online shoppers.
 As per the same research, the market is expected to grow by around 11% till 2021, marking the state on par with Australia and Canada in terms of e-commerce penetration.

 One of the factors that can prove to be helpful in the growth of this industry in the country is the huge population using the internet.
 Around 82% of the population access the internet daily in the country.

 Singapore’s potential is evident from the fact, that last week i.e. on 27th of June, 2017 Alibaba Group Holding Limited announced that it will invest almost $1 billion to increase its stake in Lazada Group from 51 to 83%, which is an e-commerce platform based in Singapore.